 Moissanite vs Diamond: The Bottom Line

-At the end of the day, Moissanites is a viable and equivalently beautiful symbol of love for those not wanting to purchase a Diamond due to ethical, environmental, or price concerns.
+At the end of the day, moissanites are a viable and equivalently beautiful symbol of love for those not wanting to purchase a diamond due to ethical, environmental, or price concerns.

 Gema&Co Moissanite Rings

 At Gema&Co, we pride ourselves on using the most brilliant and colorless Charles & Colvard Forever One stones.
 In addition, we have our own premier lab-created moissanite.
 (Note - this option is only available upon request.)